 Letters and Numbers Discrimination

-My favorite books to read to introduce the concept of letters and numbers to students are Chicka, Chicka, Boom, Boom and Chicka, Chicka, 123.
-These book are very catchy and a fun way to introduce this concept.
+My favorite books to read to introduce the concept of letters and numbers to students are Chicka, Chicka, Boom, Boom, and Chicka, Chicka, 123.
+These books are very catchy and a fun way to introduce this concept.

 Identifying Letters vs. Numbers